griffda/PROCESS-/documentation/proc-pages/installation.md

 pytest tests
 ```

 If everything passes, this indicates a successful installation.
+If anything fails, this indicates that your environment produces different results to what is expected.
+You might consider creating an issue in Gitlab, or trying out the Docker container instead.

 ### Prepare Release (not required)
 It is possible to build a standalone module which can be distributed without the need for the source code.
 This exists as a pippable "wheels" module which is build by running: